There are so much to explore in Sydney.

 Australian National Maritime Museum is on the other side of the harbor and the museum showcases the maritime history and the discovery history of Australia.
 The great thing about visiting these places is that they are so close to the city center.
 Once I got out and I could go right back to the hustle and bustle nightlife in the evening.

 One more thing, if you are into seafood, don’t forget to take the Light Rail and visit the Sydney Fish Market!
 The Light Rail takes off from the Central Station at Haymarket and it goes around the Darling Harbor.
-The Fish Market offers an array of seafood – buy the food that you like and the shops will make them to the way you like it.
+The Fish Market offers an array of seafood – buy the food that you like and the shops will make them the way you like it.
 I had a giant plate of oysters, prawns, and mussels and I could barely eat anything more for a price of under $15.
-I saw the diners at the next table were having a giant crab and the claws is the size of a 16-ounce steak…?!
+I saw the diners at the next table were having a giant crab and the claws are the size of a 16-ounce steak…?!

 Bondi Beach & Bronte Coastal Walk